Grants For Disabled Persons

 There are currently (7) grants listed.
 Please bookmark this page, as we will continue to keep it updated with new funding opportunities.

 If what you found here was useful in any way, consider supporting our research efforts by sharing this newsletter with (2) creators.
-We are so close to reaching 4,000 creators!
 Thank you for helping us spread the word.

-2. [NEW] The Artist Equity Grant - For Minnesota Residents
+2. [NEW] The Seva Award - For Yoga Therapists

 3. Creator Grants